Kinovea/kinovea-docs/source/measurement/distance.rst

 -----------------------
 To measure positions and distances on video images, it is necessary to first perform :doc:`calibration </measurement/calibration>`.

-To display a measurement right click the object and choose an option under "Display measure".
+To display a measurement right click the object and choose an option under :menuselection:`Display measure`.

 .. image:: /images/measurement/menu.png